A Tutorial on Thompson Sampling: Reinforcement Learning in Markov Decision Processes

-Maximizing cumulative rewards in a problem where decision have long term consequences can require planning with regards to future rewards, rather than optimizing each timestep myopically.
-Similarly, efficient exploration in these domains can require planning with regards to the potential for informative observations in future timesteps, rather than myopically considering the information gained over a single timestep.
-This sophisticated form of temporally-extended exploration, which can be absolutely critical for effective performance, is sometimes called \textit{deep exploration} \cite{osband2017deep}.

-The Thompson sampling principle can also be applied successfully to reinforcement learning in finite horizon Markov decision processes (MDPs) \cite{osband2013more}.
-However, we also highlight that special care must be taken with respect to the notion of `timestep or `period within Thompson sampling to preserve deep exploration.
+Maximizing cumulative rewards in a problem with long term consequences can require planning with regards to future rewards, rather than optimizing each period myopically.
+Similarly, efficient exploration in these domains can require balancing not only the information gained over a single period; but also the potential for future informative actions over subsequent periods.
+This sophisticated form of temporally-extended exploration, which can be absolutely critical for effective performance, is sometimes called \textit{deep exploration} \citep{osband2017deep}.
+TS can be applied successfully to reinforcement learning \citep{osband2013more}.
+However, as we will discuss, special care must be taken with respect to the notion of a {\em time period} within TS to preserve deep exploration.